 3.Z.4.1.1 Trigger Events

-The Clinical Knowledge Requester has obtained URI information from the Clinical Knowledge Source by means of the Request Clinical Knowledge transaction.
+The Clinical Knowledge Requester has obtained URI information from the Clinical Knowledge Directory by means of the Query Clinical Knowledge transaction.

 3.Z.4.1.2 Message Semantics

 The URI specifies the protocol and protocol parameters that are to be used to retrieve the document.
-The Clinical Knowledge Repository shall support the following parameters for protocol in the URI:
+The Clinical Knowledge Resource Repository shall support the following parameters for protocol in the URI:

 HTTP